5pectral/5pectral/README.md

 Year 1 ICT Student
 ------------------

-I've liked coding since I was a kid, and so this is the perfect study for me.
-I'm looking forward to learning more.
+I've liked coding since I was a kid, and I've been hooked since.
+I'm excited to jump into the real world and start making cool projects!

 * 🌍  I'm based in Utrecht
 * ✉️  You can contact me at [tomasvanelteren@gmail.com](mailto:tomasvanelteren@gmail.com)